bostonjo/DonorCRM/LESSONS_LEARNED.md

 - **Step 1:** Before debugging JS logic or data fetching, verify the DOM hierarchy.
 - **Step 2:** Ensure high-level containers (like `.view-section`) are **siblings**, not nested children.
 - **Check:** Do not rely on visual indentation in the editor; verify the actual closing tags match the opening tags.

+## 2. Feature Updates: Match Donation Type & Default Project
+**Date:** 2025-12-20
+**Changes Made:**
+- Added "Match" as a new payment method option across all UI elements (Dashboard filters, Donation Management filters, Donation Modal, Export filters)
+- Implemented default project selection: When logging a new donation, the Project dropdown now defaults to "General Fund" **Implementation Notes:**
+- The Match option was added to `<select>` elements in `Index.html` and filter logic in `js.html`
+- Default project logic uses `STATE.projects.find(p => p.name === 'General Fund')` to locate and select the correct project ID